Attending the G7 in the US carries great diplomatic risks for Australia

 To be clear, Australia is not being asked on this occasion to join the G7.
 Along with Japan, South Korea and India, it is being invited to participate.

-This is a similar situation to last year when France's Emmanuel Macron, in his role as convener, invited Morrison to attend the Paris G7.
+This is a similar situation to last year when France's Emmanuel Macron, in his role as convener, invited Morrison to attend the Biarritz G7.

 It is also uncertain whether the Camp David event will go ahead at all, given uncertainties that prevail in the world on many different fronts.
 Will Trump be in a position to convene such a gathering if America remains in turmoil?